North Carolina Traffic Court Records

 Which Courts in North Carolina have jurisdiction to hear traffic violation matters?

-In North Carolina, traffic cases are assigned for hearing in the district or county where the violation was alleged to have occurred, and are heard by the requisite district or county courts.
+In North Carolina, traffic cases are assigned for hearing in the district courts and county courts where the violations are alleged to have occurred, and are heard by the requisite district or county courts.